 The ancient yogic text defines yoga posture (asana) as Sthira Sukham Asanam, which translates into “steady, comfortable, and meditative.”

 The winner in yoga is the one who can achieve the most excellent ease within a posture.
-When you start yoga, do as much as you comfortably can and then stretch a bit more.
+When you start, do as much as you comfortably can and then stretch a bit more.

 9. Smile through the miles.

-Keeping a gentle smile relaxes the body and mind and helps you enjoy the yoga postures much more.
-Like breath, the smile is another barometer of your yoga enjoyment, especially as you start yoga.
+Keeping a gentle smile relaxes the body and mind and helps you enjoy the postures much more.
+Like breath, the smile is another barometer of your yoga enjoyment, especially as you start.

 10. Do not compare.

-The beauty of yoga is that it meets you where you are.
-Wherever you are in a yoga posture is where you are supposed to be.
-Avoid comparing yourself to other students in the class when you start yoga.
+The beauty of it is that it meets you where you are.
+Wherever you are in a posture is where you are supposed to be.
+Avoid comparing yourself to other students in the class when you start.